Lilierd/Lilierd/README.md

 - 👋 Hi, I’m @Lilierd, a French Dude !
 - 👀 I’m interested in video games, music and programming.
-- Do you know Hephaestus ? https://github.com/LogikSystems/hephaestus-framework
+- Do you know Hephaestus ?
+- LogikSystems is the team working on Hephaestus Discord bot : https://github.com/LogikSystems/
 - I've got basic knowledge of Unity.

 <!---